LordRusk/Documents/quotes.md

 Society
 =======
-"There is no such thing as society.
-There are individual men and women." - Margaret Thatcher
+There is no such thing as society.
+There are only indivduals.

 Religion
 --------